stanislawbartkowski/webhdfsdirectory/README.md

 # Usage, list of of files is obtained using WebHDFS REST API

-> ./hdfsdownload.sh -u hdfsdir localdir (optional)dryrun) (optional) regular expression to select directories for downloading
+> ./hdfsdownload.sh -u hdfsdir localdir (optional)-dryrun (optional) regular expression to select directories for downloading

 Parameters description<br>